 2. Improved communication and collaboration

-If your employees are giving their best, still projects are getting delayed, they only end up getting frustrated.
+If your employees are giving their best, and still projects are getting delayed, they only end up getting frustrated.

 Workflow analysis can help you understand the flow of information and tasks within a project or department.
 By doing so, you can identify areas where communication and collaboration may be breaking down.